perishllc/nautilus/README.md

 - [x] fix "invalid favorite" error when sending an invalid username
 - [x] change @ to ★ on the send screen
 - [x] nyano mode, complete with unit changes
-- [x] start work on generating paper wallets
+- [x] generating paper wallets
+- [x] request / pay buttons from usernames [requires server-side work]
+- [x] push notifications for requests that when tapped bring you to the send screen pre-filled with the request

 <div style="display: flex; flex-direction: row">